Type safety in PHP arrays

 The first example demonstrates a typical collection class which accepts an array in the constructor.
 All types are allowed here, the given array is not checked for its contents.

-The second example defines a collection class with a variadic function/constructor that allows only integers as arguments.
+The second example defines a collection class with a variadic function/constructor that only allows integers as arguments.

 named variable as an array.